Broad and diverse catchment

 As water meanders along the rivers, it creates a perfect aquatic habitat for many freshwater fish, as well as other species, such as the peculiar, semi-aquatic platypus.
 At the same time, the plants growing on the streams’ banks, well-adapted to tolerate waterlogged soil, provide a home for frogs and insects.
 This lush area is called the riparian zone.
 It helps to absorb the energy of fast-flowing water, which, in turn, reduces erosion and creates feeding ground for the Eastern Long-necked Turtles, Eastern Water Dragons and many yabbies that come to feast on the local insects, frogs and organic matter.

 The magic of wetlands

 Where the water flows slowly and pools, wetlands form.
 The plants growing here get either seasonally soaked in water, or can stay dry for long periods.
-Many wading birds rely on these habitats for food and shelter, but wetlands also help to maintain water quality by filtering sediment and pollutants out of the lakes.
+Many wading birds rely on these habitats for food and shelter, but wetlands also help to maintain water quality by filtering sediment and pollutants out before reaching the lakes.

 In the brackish water of the lakes where salinity and turbidity levels fluctuate, there are plenty of prawns, fish, seahorses and invertebrates living in and around the seagrass meadows.
 The salt-tolerant plants like to grow fringing the lakes’ edges.
-Here, they form saltmarsh areas that collect sediment, seagrasses and organic matter.
+Here, they form saltmarsh areas that collect sediment, seagrass wrack and organic matter.
 These muddy foreshores are rich in microorganisms, and attract wading birds and fish looking for a meal.